 Software development company – how to find the best?

-1) Do research – The number of software houses is increasing.
+The number of software houses is increasing.
 Once interested in a particular software house, familiarize yourself thoroughly with their offer, along with their development projects.
 Check their portfolio and read the case studies/client stories.
 Make sure to check how long they have been on the IT market.

-2) Trust, but verify – Look for opinions concerning the software house whose services you are interested in.
+Look for opinions concerning the software house whose services you are interested in.
 Read testimonials from that company’s clients and familiarize with portals like Clutch, where other companies share their opinions.
 You will gain knowledge on outsourcing projects and find out what are outsourcing firms valued for.

-3) Be open to communication – Feel free to reach out to the outsourcing company directly or arrange a meeting/call to ask questions.
+Feel free to reach out to the outsourcing company directly or arrange a meeting/call to ask questions.
 A reliable custom software development company will try to ask as many questions as possible to get to know your business goals.
 Ensure that the company displays a high level of expertise.
 Remember to familiarize yourself with their working culture and organizational structure.

 IT outsourcing to Poland – summary